Skip to main content

 What’s the Defective Premises Act?

-The Defective Premises Act 1972 is a UK law that puts statutory duties on those who design, build or carry out work on buildings, to ensure they’re safe and properly constructed.
+The Defective Premises Act 1972 is a UK law that puts statutory duties on those who design, build or carry out work on buildings and dwellings, to ensure they’re safe and properly constructed.

 In short, the DPA gives residents and owners clear routes to recover losses where defective residential construction or refurbishment leaves homes unsafe.